Wallaroo

 Wallaroo faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.5%, significantly lower than the Australian average of 30.4%.
+The area has university qualification rates of 9.5%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 7.2%, followed by graduate diplomas (1.2%) and postgraduate qualifications (1.1%).
-Vocational credentials are also prominent, with 39.8% of residents aged 15+ holding them - advanced diplomas comprise 8.9% and certificates make up 30.9%.
+Bachelor degrees are the most common at 7.2%, followed by graduate diplomas (1.2%) and postgraduate qualifications (1.1%).
+Trade and technical skills are prominent, with 39.8% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (30.9%).

-Currently, 20.7% of the population is engaged in formal education, including 10.0% in primary, 5.6% in secondary, and 1.7% in tertiary education.
-St Mary MacKillop School and Wallaroo Primary School collectively serve 212 students.
-Wallaroo has varied educational conditions with one primary school and one K-12 school.
-The area has limited local school capacity (4.3 places per 100 residents compared to the regional average of 12.2), leading many families to travel for schooling in nearby areas.
+A substantial 20.7% of the population is actively pursuing formal education, including 10.0% in primary, 5.6% in secondary, and 1.7% in tertiary education.
+Educational provision includes St Mary MacKillop School and Wallaroo Primary School, serving a total of 212 students.
+The area has varied educational conditions, with one primary school and one K-12 school.
+Local school capacity is limited at 4.3 places per 100 residents compared to the regional average of 12.2, resulting in many families traveling to nearby areas for schooling.

 Frequently Asked Questions - Education